n7tae/QnetGateway/README.md

 g2_ircddb
 =========

+NEWEST! g2_ircddb now no longer depends on wxWidgits.
+You will need a to have a reasonably modern compiler.
+Type "g++ --version" to see what you have before you get started.
+I know it will compile properly with version 4.9, but I'm not sure how far back you can go.
+The jessie Raspbian works, but the wheezy Raspbian my not, at least out of the box.
+If you are stuck with an older compiler, you'll have to go with an earlier version of g2_ircddb, and there, you will have to make wxWidgits.

 NEW!
 Software configuration is SIGNIFICANTLY easier because most parameters now have default values.
 Most hams will only need to define a few things.

 PRETTY NEW: g2_ircddb has come up to current practices when it comes to ":IRCDDB" irc commands.
 This means irc hosts like rr.openquad.net can list your repeater frequency, offset, location and URL automatically if you want.